acpcreation/NexusIQ-Slack-App-Webhook-Integration/README.md

 # Sonatype Slack Apps Integration

-Steps for configuring a service to forward Slack notifiactions from Sonatype Nexus Lifecycle
+Steps for configuring a node.js service to forward Nexus Lifecycle Webhook notifications to a Slack App.

 *Copyright Sonatype Inc. 2022*